ads8046/webcheckers/docs/DesignDoc.md

 ![The WebCheckers Domain Model](domain-model.png)

  Player(entity) signs into an Account(entity) and observes the Board(entity).
- The Account accepts a unique username from the player.
- The game board  comprises of Space(s)(entity) and the player makes moves on the board using his account.
+ The Account accepts a unique username from the player.The game board comprises of Space(s)(entity) and the player makes moves on the boardusing his account.
 Spaces are either black or white and may or may not be occupied by a Piece (entity).
 Pieces are red or blue in color, regular or king in type and can make a legal Move (entity).
  Move is an entity that allows the piece to be moved to a legal space in coformity with the American rules of checkers.
 Our enhancements are the Spectator (entity) that allows players to observe the board and an AI opponent(entity) to allow single player mode in the game.

 ## Architecture and Design